hannobraun/hanno.braun-odw.eu/content/products/notebook/_index.md

 {{
     preview_image(
-        path="/products/notebook/2/finished-closed.jpg",
+        path="/products/notebook/3/finished-closed.jpg",
         alt="A closed notebook, bound in cork leather."
     )
 }}

 {{
     preview_image(
-        path="/products/notebook/2/finished-open.jpg",
-        alt="An open notebook with blank pages.
-The sides of the paper are visibly rough."
-    )
-}}

-{{
-    preview_image(
-        path="/products/notebook/2/finished-closeup-1.jpg",
+        path="/products/notebook/3/finished-closeup.jpg",
-        alt="A closeup of the right side of the notebook.
+        alt="A closeup of bottom side of the notebook.
 The edges of the paper and cover are visibly rough."
     )
 }}

 {{
     preview_image(
-        path="/products/notebook/2/finished-closeup-2.jpg",
+        path="/products/notebook/3/finished-open.jpg",
-        alt="A closeup of bottom side of the notebook.
-The edges of the paper and cover are visibly rough."
+        alt="An open notebook with blank pages.
+The sides of the paper are visibly rough."
     )
 }}

 Notebooks, [Made in Odenwald](https://hanno.braun-odw.eu/made-in-odenwald/2.jpg), directly from my workshop.